 Mr. Mayhew defends 17200 and consumer claims in class actions in both federal and state court.
 He has defended a large number of cases under 17200, involving allegations of false labeling or advertising, kickback schemes, pricing/antitrust violations, and other allegedly "unfair" and "unlawful" business practices.
 He has also represented both individuals and corporations in federal securities class actions, derivative suits, and partnership disputes.
 Notable matters include defending Nestle Waters in a series of lawsuits claiming that its bottled water was mislabeled as "spring water;" successfully defeating class certification in a federal RICO case against an on-line auctioneer accused of fraudulently bidding on its own items; and representing the Chief Accounting Officer and acting Chief Financial Officer of McKesson in a number of lawsuits over McKesson's purchase of HBOC and the disclosure of accounting problems.

-Mr. Mayhew serves on the Board of Governors for the Association of Business Trial Lawyers for Northern California, and is the Editor of the ABTL Report.
+Mr. Mayhew serves as president of the Northern California Chapter of the Association of Business Trial Lawyers, and is the editor of the ABTL Report.
 He is listed in Best Lawyers in America in the area of Commercial Litigation.